 Porcelain used in dental procedures are designed to keep their integrity over time and are highly stain resistant.
 Because they do not stain, it is important to maintain the health by regular dental maintenance so the surrounding teeth keep a similar shade as the veneer.

 Do you brush veneers?

 There is no damage to veneers by practicing regular dental maintenance such as brushing and flossing.
 Using fluoride toothpaste will allow you to clean your teeth without risk of damaging your veneers, so you are encouraged to brush your veneer the same way you brush your regular teeth.

 Do veneers fall off?

 Under normal circumstances, your veneers will not fall off.
 The main causes of veneers falling off are serious trauma or aging and deteriorating teeth.
 Because your teeth may need to be shaped in order to apply the porcelain, the procedure is irreversible and meant to last.
 Most patients have their veneers for 15 to 20 years without any issues.

 Do your teeth have to be straight for veneers?

 You do not need to have the perfect smile to apply porcelain veneers.
-If you have a crooked or uneven smile, or you have an overbite or underbite, you can still get veneers applied to your teeth.
+If you have a crooked or uneven smile, or you have an overbite or underbite, you can still get veneers.
 The only issue that your dentist may have is if you have teeth that overlap.
 If you have teeth that obscure other teeth in your smile, your dentist may recommend straightening your teeth before applying the porcelain veneers.

 Schedule a Consultation for Porcelain Veneers